java-online-training/spring-boot-3-native-images/README.md

 # Native Docker Images with Spring Boot 3

-To run this demo, you need to have Docker, Maven and a GraalVM installed on your machine.
+To run this demo, you need to have Docker, Maven and GraalVM for Java version 17 or later installed on your machine.

 Clone the repo to your local machine:
 ```